benc-uk/nanomon/readme.md

 # NanoMon - Monitoring Tool

-NanoMon is a lightweight network and HTTP monitoring system, designed to be self hosted any container based system e.g. Kubernetes, or just run locally.
-It is written in Go and based on the now ubiquitous microservices pattern, so decomposed into several discreet but interlinked components.
+NanoMon is a lightweight network and HTTP monitoring system, designed to be self hosted any container based system e.g. Kubernetes or various cloud services, or run locally.
+It is written in Go and based on the now ubiquitous (infamous?) microservices pattern, so is decomposed into several discreet but interlinked components.
 The features of NanoMon include:

 - A range of configurable monitor types
 - Web frontend for viewing results & editing/creating monitors
 - Email alerting
 - Range of deployment options
-- Rules for setting monitor status and evaluating results
+- Rules for setting monitor status on thresolds, or other checks
 - OAuth2 based user sign-in and authentication
 - Exporting of metrics & data to Prometheus